-All Star Investor subscriptions include a 14-day free trial.
-When the trial ends, the card associated with your PayPal account will be charged for the subscription you selected.
+All Star Investor annual subscription includes a 14-day free trial.
+When the trial ends, the card associated with your PayPal account will be charged for your subscription.
 Once you have subscribed, you can access your subscription details at any time by clicking “Profile” from the top menu of AllStarInvestor.com.

 Our first hotline recording was on 12/31/90, and we began publishing a printed version of our recommendations in early 1991.
 During the first four years of operations, the newsletter was published under the name The Sector Ace.
 In 1995, the newsletter was renamed All Star Funds to reflect our expanded coverage of Fidelity and no-load mutual funds.
 Then, in 1999, it was again renamed, becoming All Star Fund Trader.
 We migrated to the web in 2007.

 The original concept and foundation of the All Star Fund Trader system was developed in 1986.
 During 1986 and early 1987, extensive computer simulations were performed on all of the historical data for the Fidelity Select funds.
 Many algorithms were researched, developed, tested, revised and re-tested until the desired results were achieved.
 The method that was settled on at that time was a system based on Relative Strength Momentum (RSM).
 This original research evolved into what is now known as the Fidelity Single Sector portfolio.
 When we began publication, we also introduced a four-fund version called the Fidelity Multi-Sector portfolio.
 The system variables have been slightly revised since 1987 to make improvements and to adapt to Fidelity’s evolving method of charging customers for switching the Select funds.
 The basic concept remains the same: We go with the proven winner until a fund with an even stronger RSM value emerges for us to switch into.